-LOCKSS ("Lots of Copies Keeps Stuff Safe") - A storage method created by Stanford University that focuses on redundancy in information backup by providing multiple storage servers.
+LOCKSS ("Lots of Copies Keeps Stuff Safe") - A storage method that focuses on redundancy in information backup by providing multiple storage servers.
+The LOCKSS Program, based at Stanford University Libraries, provides libraries and publishers with award-winning, low-cost, open source digital preservation tools to preserve and provide access to persistent and authoritative digital content.